bramsey679/Once_Human_DPS_Calculator/README.md

 That means the project can update itself automatically where possible, while still forcing human review for combat math.

-## Suggested free hosting

-Best low-cost options:

-1. **GitHub Pages** — simplest if you want the code public beside the live site.
-2. **Cloudflare Pages** — also free and good for static sites.

-If your goal is community trust, start with GitHub Pages because the source and the site naturally live together in public view.

 ## Suggested file structure

 - `index.html` — UI